thomas-bouvier/insa-c-3eii/README.md

 Objectives :
 * Implement functionalities for a weighted directed graph implemented using linked lists ;
 * Implement Dijkstra's algorithm to find the shortest path.

+## MCL

+### 1. Unit tests and code coverage

+Objectives :
+* Write unit tests for C code ;
+* Manipulate CMocka framework ;
+* Measure the code coverage of the unit tests with gcov ;
+* Analyse the code using valgrind.